Skip to navigation Skip to content

 If a customer notifies of an absence after they have departed, portability must still be assessed using the Portability Script.

 The Portability Script assesses a customer's portability.
 It does not assess if they will retain qualification for their payment.
 The Service Officer must update any changes in qualification or payability not related to portability separately to running the script.
-Examples of other changes, which, while related to the person's absence, are not strictly portability issues, include:
+Examples of other changes, which, while related to the customer's absence, are not strictly portability issues, include:

 Consequential reviews